 Today is another one of those cases where I have to write a blog post about a food item that still happens to be in my possession.
 It’s really a scary thing.
 Imagine having to think about and write about and edit photos of luscious looking hot fudge all day, and meanwhile that hot fudge is sitting in your fridge, and there is a convenient spoon in your drawer…I have eaten a lot of hot fudge today.
 I’m not sad about it!
 No ice cream is safe when this hot fudge is around!

 If you have never had homemade hot fudge sauce before, you are seriously missing out.
 It takes about 15 minutes to throw together, and it is seriously so much better than the store bought stuff.
 The kind at the store is too gelatinous for my taste.
-It’s not even that I mind corn syrup (lots of homemade hot fudge sauce recipes use corn syrup) but I feel like the ones at the store rely on it a little too much.
-This recipe uses no corn syrup, but instead a can of evaporated milk and sugar.
+This recipe uses a can of evaporated milk and sugar.
 It’s SO creamy and velvety.
 You will love it!

 This recipe honestly could not be easier.
 You don’t have to have an special candy-making skills to do it.
 Here’s what you need:

-First you dump a can of evaporated milk and a couple cups of sugar in a pot.
-Heat that over medium low until it boils, then stir while boiling for one minute.
+First you dump a can of evaporated milk OR heavy cream and a bit of sugar in a pot.

-Once you’ve got that boiling, add in the unsweetened chocolate and beat the heck out of it with a whisk until it’s smooth.
+Add in the unsweetened chocolate, cocoa for an extra punch of chocolate flavor, and corn syrup to keep things smooth (this ingredient helps the sauce not crystalize).
+Boil for about 2 minutes.
 Add in a bit of butter, vanilla, and salt, and thaaaaat’s it.
 See, it couldn’t be easier!

 My friend Alli gave me a version of this recipe a couple years ago.
 Her family calls it “Vat-O-Chocolate,” which you will completely understand once you make it, if the photos have not conveyed the lava-ness of it enough.
 Instead of using unsweetened chocolate she uses a bag of chocolate chips and only about 1/3 cup of sugar.
 (Because chocolate chips are sweetened) I haven’t tested it yet so I can’t give you exact measurements, but if you are confident in the kitchen and want to experiment, you could try it out.
 Let me know how it goes!